autocrossblog/autocrossblog_astro/src/content/post/2022/2022-01-17-autocross-accident-why-you-need-autocross-insurance.md

 ---
+tags: [ [ autocross, fr-s, ssc, setup, accident ] ]
+featured: true
+author: "chris"
 publishDate: 2022-01-19T13:30:15+00:00
+updateDate: 2024-11-18T11:19:52-06:00
 image: ~/assets/images/6-13-2021/side2.jpg
-featured: true
+keywords: autocross, insurance, crash, accident, fail
+url: "2022/autocross-accident-why-you-need-autocross-insurance"
+excerpt: "My story about an autocross crash and why you should have insurance coverage"
 title: "Autocross Crash and Why You Need Autocross Insurance"
-excerpt: "My story about an autocross crash and why you should have insurance coverage"
-keywords: '"autocross, insurance, crash, accident, fail"'
-author: chris
-url: 'autocross-accident-why-you-need-autocross-insurance'
-tags:  [ autocross, fr-s, ssc, setup, accident ]
-updateDate: 2024-11-18T11:19:52-06:00
 ---

 Hello there, long time no see....
 Where has SpecFRS gone?
 Well here's the story of how my autocross car came to a very sad demise, and a couple of tips for you on how to not have it happen to yourself.